madeline-scyphers/qr/README.md

 ## Installation

-To install the CLI, clone the repo and run the following command:
+To install the CLI, clone the repo (optionally create a virtual env with your favorite environment managing tool) and run the following command:

 ```bash
 pip install -r requirements.txt